boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    model).

-   {{figure-23}} depicts an example of a simple network with two underlay transports, each using a mesh of TE tunnels with or without Path Computation Element (PCE) {{?RFC5440}}, and with or without bandwidth reservations.
+   {{figure-23}} depicts an example of a simple network with two underlay transports, each using a mesh of TE tunnels with or without Path Computation Element (PCE) {{?RFC5440}}, and with or without per-path bandwidth reservations.
    {{sec-capacity-planning}} discusses in detail different bandwidth models that can be deployed in the provider network.
 However,